A lot of women want the "long leg", "slim

 change the way our bodies look by decreasing body fat while selectively

-emphasis and de-emphasis the development of particular muscle
+emphasis and de-emphasis of the development of particular muscle

 groups as we monitor the resulting aesthetic changes.